miboettc/llm-load-jukebox/README.md

    - Listed as another line in the same or separate results table.
    - The **request size** column here indicates the **number of output tokens** returned by the LLM.

 By splitting these metrics, you can easily see how quickly the LLM started streaming back tokens (TTFT) vs. how long it took to complete the entire response (E2E).
-The corresponding “size” columns help correlate **latency** with **token volume**—giving deeper insight into your m
+The corresponding “size” columns help correlate **latency** with **token volume**—giving deeper insight into your model’s scaling behavior.

+---

+## Limitation

+- Currently only works with ollama deployments, but the code can easily be extended to performance test other API's